Control Towers Bring Supply Chains into Sharper Focus

 Andy Moses

-Andy Moses is senior vice president of sales and solutions for Penske Logistics.
+Andy Moses is senior vice president of solutions and sales strategy for Penske Logistics.
 Prior to this role, he was vice president of sales at Penske Truck Leasing.
 Moses has more than 25 years of experience in the transportation industry, serving in product and sales leadership positions with both Penske Truck Leasing and Rollins Truck Leasing.
 A Six Sigma Master Black Belt, Moses earned a bachelor's degree in accounting from Brooklyn College and a master's degree from Pennsylvania State University in leadership development.

 David Bushée

-Dave Bushée is vice president of logistics technology for Penske's Logistics Technology and Engineering Center in Beachwood, Ohio.
+Dave Bushée is senior vice president of logistics technology for Penske's Logistics Technology and Engineering Center in Beachwood, Ohio.
 He is responsible for the acquisition and development of applications and technologies that support solutions provided to logistics customers.
 Dave joined Penske in 1993 and has more than 25 years of transportation and logistics experience.
 Dave earned a bachelor's degree in mathematics and computer science from the University of Pittsburgh, and both a master's and doctorate in industrial engineering from Cleveland State University.
-He is a member of The Institute of Industrial Engineers, and is a certified Six Sigma Green Belt.
+He is a member of The Institute of Industrial Engineers and is a certified Six Sigma Green Belt.